dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 <a name="characters-and-relationships"/>

-## &#x2605; Characters & Relationships
+## &#x2605; Characters & Relationships &#x2605;

 Behind themes, your characters, their relationships and the development of both might be the most important parts.
 They will help you elucidate your themes.
 IMO, ideating all of this is some the hardest part of the creative process for literature and screenplays, besides the hard work of writing and editing a book or screen play.
 It's all so ephemeral.
+It can shift so easily.
 What if you think you have a good story, but you get a few months into thinking it out ... and it just doesn't work?

 Your main characters are going to have to be well thought out.
 I feel like I don't have nearly enough experience here, but your characters